 My Egg Noodle Lasagna recipe is a real family pleaser with layers and layers of meat sauce, cheesy filling, and egg noodles.

-I don’t know about you, but for me, some recipes are just “special.”
-They’re the ones that bring back fond memories of people who hold a special place in your heart.
+We all have certain recipes that are just “special,” don’t we?
+They’re the ones that bring back fond memories of people who dwell in a special place in your heart.
 This is one of those really, really special recipes.

 This recipe wasn’t always called Egg Noodle Lasagna.
 For years, it didn’t even have a name.
 It was just my friend Judy’s lasagna recipe.